subnero1/website-staging/products/wnc-l12lso4.md

 ## Silver Edition OEM Configuration Modem

-Offering up to 8 kbps data rates or communication ranges exceeding 10 km, the L12L series of acoustic smart modems are designed for long-range subsea wireless communications in challenging environments.
+Offering communication ranges exceeding 10 km or up to 8 kbps of data rate, the L12L series of acoustic smart modems are designed for long-range subsea wireless communications in challenging environments.
 With features like an ultra-low power deep sleep state consuming less than 1 mW, precise localization and ranging, and arbitrary waveform transmission and recording capabilities, these modems are optimized for high-efficiency underwater operations.

 ## Applications